Tony Page: Reading Borough Council

 Tony Page was first elected to Reading Borough Council on June 7, 1973, as the councillor for the now-defunct Castle Ward.
-He was 19 years old at the time, despite the legal requirement for councillors to be at least 21.
+He was 19 years old at the time, despite the (then) legal requirement for councillors to be at least 21.
 Subsequently, he represented Abbey Ward, which encompasses a similar area of the town centre as his initial ward.
 Throughout his tenure on the council, he has held various positions, including Chair of the Transport Committee from 1986 to 1990, and Lead Member for Strategic Environment, Planning, and Transport from 2008 to 2023.

 Councillor Page served as deputy leader of the council from 2008 to 2023.
 His long tenure made him a prominent figure in the town.
 In May 2023, Councillor Page was appointed Mayor of Reading, a largely ceremonial role.
 In October of that year, he announced his intention to retire as a councillor at the conclusion of his mayoral term in May 2024.